Skip to main content

 Volkspark Friedrichshain © visitBerlin, Foto: Dagmar Schwelle

-If you don't just want to run, but work on your strength and fitness, you can go to Volkspark Friedrichshain: up and down the Bunkerberg a few times and then over the Trimm-Dich trail.
-Sore muscles are pre-programmed!
-Afterwards you deserve a visit to the beergarden in the park or try one of the cute little cafés in the area.
+If you don't just want to run a distance, but also want to work on your strength and fitness, head to Volkspark Friedrichshain: up and down the bunker hill a few times and then along the fitness trail.
+Sore muscles are guaranteed!

 Kienberg Berlin - cable car